liferay/liferay-central-test-2/modules/sdk/gradle-plugins-js-transpiler/README.markdown

 `transpileJS` | `downloadMetalCli`, `npmInstall`, `processResources` | [`TranspileJSTask`](#transpilejstask) | Builds Metal.js code.

 By default, the `downloadMetalCli` task downloads the version 1.3.1 of `metal-cli`.
-However, if the project's `package.json` file already lists the `metal-cli` package in its `dependencies` or `devDependencies`, the `downloadMetalCli` task will be disabled.
+If the project's `package.json` file, however, already lists the `metal-cli` package in its `dependencies` or `devDependencies`, the `downloadMetalCli` task is disabled.

 The `transpileJS` task is automatically configured with sensible defaults, depending on whether the [`java`](https://docs.gradle.org/current/userguide/java_plugin.html)